leejoonli/expense-tracker/README.md

 ### React Native Environment
 1. In your terminal run `npm install -g expo-cli`.
 This will globally install the Expo CLI.
-2. Install the Expo app on your phone.
+2. Install the Expo Go app on your phone.
 3. After installing expo, follow the GitHub installation below.
 After you finish the Gihub Installation steps, move onto step 4.
 4. Run `npm start`.
+If your app isn't building try and run `export NODE_OPTIONS=--openssl-legacy-provider` first.
 5. You should see a QR code that you can use your Expo app for.
 6. After reading the QR code with Expo, you should be directed to the application.